 |Basic furnace install labor cost||$900 – $3,000|

 |New duct installation||$2,400 – $6,600|

 |Home energy audit||$200 – $500|

 Gas furnace ductwork cost

-The cost to install a new gas furnace and ductwork is $4,400 to $11,800 on average.
-Replacing a gas furnace sometimes includes removing old ducts or cleaning existing ductwork for better airflow, especially in older homes.
+The cost to install a new gas furnace and ductwork is $4,400 to $11,800.
+Replacing a gas furnace sometimes includes removing old ducts or cleaning the existing ductwork for better airflow, especially in older homes.

-- Duct cleaning costs $300 to $700 on average or $25 to $45 per vent to keep the system running efficiently and maintain good air quality.
+Duct cleaning costs $300 to $700 total or $25 to $45 per vent to keep the system running efficiently and maintain good air quality.